Aarception/Mo-information-security-portfolio/README.md

 The Documented Pattern Is Now So Established And Pervasive In Proximity To The Redress That It Will Have To Be Fully Engaged In A Culminating Report To Be Produced Tomorrow, Friday August 28, 2026.

 ***A System that cannot process dignity,  cannot make a choice.
-Individual decision-makers make choices, including whether to process dignity or harm.***
+Individual decision-makers make choices, including whether to process dignity or harm-based impact.***

 ---